helto4real/hassio/appdaemon/apps/readme.md

 ```

 Now I can trigger a welcome message on just arrived but it will not trigger if I was temporarily Just left and got Home again.
-You can easily customize the state names in globals.py

 ### Group functionality
 You will have to have your devices in a group.
 Recommed one gps, like owtracks or gpstracker, one bluetooth and one wifi like nmap.
 3 devices like this gives the best result imo.